polymec/polymec-dev/docs/style_guide.rst

 2. A virtual table (vtable) struct consisting of a set of function pointers matching the interface for the class
-3. A constructor function that creates a descendant object using a context pointer, a vtable, and any other data needed.
+3. A constructor function that creates a descendant object using a context pointer, a vtable, and any other data needed
-4. Any other functions needed to implement a destructor and/or methods for the polymorphic class.
+4. Any other functions needed to implement a destructor and/or methods for the polymorphic class

 This approach to polymorphism is called "prototype polymorphism," and is used in some other programming languages such as Lua.
 The idea is that the behavior